pingcap/tidb-course-201-lab/lab-guide/guide/en/201.2/lab-3-select-composite.md

-# Lab 201.2.3: Use the Skills You Have Mastered to Answer 5 Challenges Listed on this Page
+# Lab 201.2.3: Answer 5 Challenges Listed on this Page

 ## Objectives
 + Practice the comprehensive operations of **SELECT** in **universe** database